 7) be free from addiction to narcotics or any controlled substance.

-8) submit a completed Health Science Program Application by the admissions deadline date.
+8) submit a completed Paramedic Program Application by the admissions deadline date.

 EMS 2621 Phase I